PaddlePaddle/PaddleHub/docs/docs_en/tutorial/cmdintro_en.md

 ## `hub run`

 Executes the prediction of Module.
 It should be noted that not all models support prediction (and likewise, not all models support migration learning).
-For more details on the run command, see `About Prediction` below.
+For more details please refer to the [Quick experience of *hub run*](../quick_experience/cmd_quick_run_en.md)
 ## `hub help`

 Displays help information.